 - To recover more quickly and smoothly, you are going to need lots of nourishment and support.
 You'll need healthy meals and herbal teas prepared for you by friends and family.
 You will need encouragement and practical tips as you learn how to breastfeed.
 As your milk is coming in, and you are establishing your nursing relationship, you may want rely on your trusted herbal teas and tinctures to help boost and maintain your milk supply.

 - Now more than ever, you’ll need support and understanding when you cry, and are not sure why.
 Herbal tinctures made from cramp bark, red raspberry leaf, mother wort, and lemon balm are comforting for new moms.
 They help comfort you by softening those hard after-birth contractions, while still maintaining good uterine tone.
-These comforting herbs embrace you, soothing the strong emotions, and tears that may flow.One of the most emotionally-supportive herbs I know is motherwort (Leonurus cardiaca),“the lion hearted.”
+These comforting herbs embrace you, soothing the strong emotions, and the tears that may flow.One of the most emotionally-supportive herbs I know is motherwort (Leonurus cardiaca),“the lion hearted.”
 I absolutely love this name, especially as a midwife, whose job it is to protect women and children.
 I see this name reflected in new mothers, as they turn into mama lions; they are tender but fierce when it comes to their new baby.

 As your journey through motherhood continues remember to come back here and for more inspiring ways to live and have a happy fit pregnancy and life.